 They dethroned the 2017 champions, Danish pair Lucas Bjerregaard and Thorbjørn Olesen and both Dunne and Moynihan are sure to have plenty of support on their mission as defending champions in a region frequented regularly by Irish golfing fanatics.

-“I can’t wait to return to the GolfSixes alongside Gavin at a new venue this June”, said Dunne, who is relishing the opportunity to defend the title at Oitavoc Dunes in Cascais, close to Lisbon.
+“I can’t wait to get going again alongside Gavin,” said Dunne, who is relishing the opportunity to defend the title at Oitavoc Dunes in Cascais, close to Lisbon.

 “Gavin and I had so much fun last year.
 It’s an event which the players can really enjoy as well as the fans.
 The atmosphere has always been incredible at GolfSixes and I am sure that will be the same in Cascais.
 Portugal is renowned for its golf courses so I am sure they will embrace the event.”